mmerlyn/CS648-Assignment-10/README.md

 ## Overview

-This project enhances the Vecta Corp website by integrating various jQuery plugins and jQuery UI components to create a more interactive and user-friendly experience.
+This assignment enhances the Vecta Corp website by integrating various jQuery plugins and jQuery UI components to create a more interactive and user-friendly experience.

 ## Features Implemented